kylittle/GAN_Project/README.md

 Issues/Known Improvements:

-1. I want to test the neural network with MIDI files other than Bach to test the ability to learn general purpose MIDI files.
-2. I would like to add a settings.init file or something that allows easy modification of the number of epochs or the frequency of the outputs.
+1. All Known Improvements have been implemented at this time.
+I would like to test on more data and find further ways to improve the algorithm.